Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started-guide.md

 ## Step 1: Verify Your Node
 1. Shut down your node and connect a display, a keyboard, and a mouse to it.

-1. Plug the Qumulo Core USB Drive Installer into an available USB port on the node.
+1. Plug the Qumulo Core USB Drive Installer into an available USB port on the node and then press the power button.

-1. Press the power button on the node.

    {% include image.html alt="To power on the node, press the power button." file="hpe-front-power.png" %}